yliu38/MultimoImage/README.md

 ## Project Overview

 This repository contains a deep learning solution for automatic segmentation of Organs at Risk (OARs) in Head and Neck (HaN) CT and MR images using a Vision Transformer architecture.
 The model leverages both CT and MR modalities to improve segmentation accuracy across 30 different anatomical structures.
+The dataset used for training and evaluation is the [HaN-Seg: The Head and Neck Organ-at-Risk CT & MR Segmentation Dataset](https://zenodo.org/records/7442914).

 ### Key Features